A timeline on rail disruptions by anti-pipeline protesters across Canada

-RCMP began enforcing an injunction last week that prevents interference with construction of a $6.6-billion natural gas pipeline in northern British Columbia.
+RCMP began enforcing an injunction earlier this month that prevents interference with construction of a $6.6-billion natural gas pipeline in northern British Columbia.

-Here is a timeline of rail disruptions by people showing solidarity with hereditary Wet’suwet’en chiefs opposing the Coastal GasLink project:
+Here is a timeline of the dispute, along with rail disruptions by people showing solidarity with the hereditary Wet’suwet’en chiefs opposing the Coastal GasLink project:

+Dec.
+31, 2019 — The B.C.
+Supreme Court grants Coastal GasLink an injunction calling for the removal of any obstructions including cabins and gates on any roads, bridges or work sites the company has been authorized to use.

+Jan.
+1, 2020 — The Wet’suwet’en First Nation serves Coastal GasLink with an eviction notice, telling the company workers are “currently trespassing” on their unceded territory.

+Jan.
+30 — The hereditary chiefs of the Wet’suwet’en agree to seven days of meetings with the province.

 Feb.
+5 — The talks that were intended to de-escalate the dispute fail after just two days.

-6 — Protesters in Belleville, Ont., east of Toronto, start stopping railway traffic.
+Feb.
+6 — Protesters in Belleville, Ont., east of Toronto, start holding up railway traffic.

 Feb.
 7 — Via Rail halts service along one of its busiest routes because of the Belleville blockade.
 All travel between Toronto, Ottawa and Montreal is cancelled.
 Canadian National Railway obtains a court injunction to end a demonstration by members of the Tyendinaga Mohawk Territory near Belleville.
 Protesters also begin disruptions at ports in Vancouver and Delta, B.C.